calebstrait/SetShifting/README.md

 	+ 0 = not rewarded
 	+ 1 = was rewarded)
 + time allowed to fixate on fixation dot (sends over 15000 if this value is intmax; otherwise it sends the actual value, which is multiplied by 1000 if the value is less than 1)
-+ minimum fixation time on fixation dot to initial trial (multiplied by 1000 if the value is less than 1)
++ minimum fixation time on fixation dot to initiate trial (multiplied by 1000 if the value is less than 1)
 + duration that feedback is displayed (multiplied by 1000 if the value is less than 1)
 + ITI (multiplied by 1000 if the value is less than 1)
 + experiment type